jannittayao/XMapTools-local-bulk-comp/index.md

 ## Finding a local bulk composition with XMapTools

-Written with measurements taken from the ___ microprobe from the American Museum of Natural History

-This tutorial uses the following files:
+This tutorial uses the following files in addition to the element maps and traverse data:

+- `map.py`
+	-   Python script to clean element map data.
+Specifically formatted for CAMECA microprobe output.
 - `Classification.txt`
+	- fdsfa
 - `Standards.txt`
+	- fjsdklaf
+-   `XMapToolsCoordinatesTool.xls`
+	- fdjsaf
+- `standards_cleaned.xls`
+	- fdsafjkl
-- etc
+-

-Files can be found on the [XMapTools home page](https://www.xmaptools.com/additional-tools-files/) but are also in the Github repository that this page is hosted on for your convenience.
+The `Classification.txt	`,`Standards.txt`, `XMapToolsCoordinatesTool.xls`, and `standards_cleaned.xls` files can be found on the [XMapTools home page](https://www.xmaptools.com/additional-tools-files/) but are also in the [Github](https://github.com/jannittayao/XMapTools-local-bulk-comp) repository that this page is hosted on for your convenience.

 ### Markdown